hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 Appropriation refers to at least two distinct, complex concepts: [appropriation art](https://en.wikipedia.org/wiki/Appropriation_(art)) (a form of conceptual art), and [cultural appropriation](https://en.wikipedia.org/wiki/Cultural_appropriation).
 I haven't actually heard these analogies made much, but I think they're useful.

 **How It's Useful**: Both Appropriation Art and Cultural Appropriation are complex, difficult topics.
 Cultural mixing and remix is vital and beneficial to culture, but can be done in harmful ways.
-Sometimes appropriation is "ok" and sometimes not (e.g., Sherry Levine vs. Richard Prince), and there's no simple rules about which is which, and no consensus either.
+Sometimes appropriation is "ok" and sometimes not (e.g., compare [Sherry Levine](https://en.wikipedia.org/wiki/Sherrie_Levine) vs. [Richard Prince](https://www.thecut.com/article/emily-ratajkowski-owning-my-image-essay.html) vs. [Roy Lichtenstein](https://news.artnet.com/art-world/whaam-blam-roy-lichtenstein-documentary-2268088)), and there's no simple rules about which is which, and no consensus either.

 **The Subtext**: It's complicated.